Keep Your Children Safe from Dog Bites on Halloween

 But monsters and witches aren’t the only things kids and parents need to be afraid of this season.
 Dog bites are an all-too-common occurrence in the Bronx, especially on Halloween.

-Each year more than 350,000 dog bite victims find themselves in emergency rooms across the nation, with Halloween being a night when the chances of an attack is higher than usual.
+Each year more than 350,000 dog bite victims find themselves in emergency rooms across the nation, with Halloween being a night when the chances of an attack are higher than usual.

 Vicious Dog, Or Just Trying to Scare You?